Kenneth Craik: Works

 In 1947 and 1948 his two-part paper on the "Theory of Human Operators in Control Systems" was published posthumously by the British Journal of Psychology.
-In in this paper, he argued that the human is an intermittent servomechanism performing serial ballistic control.
+In this paper, he argued that the human is an intermittent servomechanism performing serial ballistic control.
 In more detail, he hypothesized, based on multiple early experiments in human cognitive and motor control, that in motion planning, a human operates as a negative-feedback loop.
 The human continuously takes in sensory information, but does not continuously perform actions.
 Instead, once every ~0.5 seconds, the human selects an action.
 The selected action is then implemented by an open-loop controller that operate for ~0.2 seconds ("ballistic movement").
 As the human learns, the motion performed by the open-loop controller becomes more refined, allowing the human system to approach an ideal continuous-time servomechanism.